COSMO-ORG/fieldextra-wiki/Planning.md

      + [<1d] add option --record to fxfilter, to select a specific record
      + [1d] grins default dictionary should be dictionary_default.txt
      + [3d] New fxcompare tool
-       > consolidate support of time loop in relation with INCORE output
-       > consolidate 'compare_with' operator, in particular to compare fields at the same validation times
      + [5d] New tool to extract data from model output at specified locations and for specified fields (and ...), used within R to facilitate access to archived model data (see mail Andreas Pauling)